daplab/hive-auto-partitioner/README.md

 ![Hive-Auto_partitioner Flow Diagram](hive-partitioner-flow.png)

+# Limitations

+The partition deletion works only if the delete is made on the top level, i.e. if the folder and partitions is `/a/c/b/2016/03/03`, if `/a/c/b/2016` is deleted, the partitions will not be deleted.
+The (heavy) `partitions-purge` has to be launched to re-synchronize the partitions.

 # How to use it

 This project is based on [Maven](http://maven.apache.org), and build a RPM for easy installation.
 We also provide an